Saintdoggie/dotfiles/README.md

 * Zsh as the shell.
 * Home-manager for User Enviroment.
 * Hyprland as the Window Manager.
-* Rofi as the Application launcher.
+* Wofi as the Application launcher.

 ## Config Credits
 Rofi, Waybar and Hyprland configs are based on Chris Titus's and Linuxmobile's configs